voxel51/fiftyone/docs/source/brain.rst

 **Input**: A |Dataset| or |DatasetView|, and a definition of splits through one of tags, a field, or views.

-**Output**: An index that will allow you to look through your leaks and provides some useful actions once they are discovered such as automatically cleaning the dataset with
+**Output**: An index that will allow you to look through your leaks with :meth:`leaks_view() <fiftyone.brain.internal.core.leaky_splits.LeakySplitsIndex.leaks_view>` and also provides some useful actions once they are discovered such as automatically cleaning the dataset with :meth:`no_leaks_view() <fiftyone.brain.internal.core.leaky_splits.LeakySplitsIndex.no_leaks_view>` or tagging the leaks for the future action with :meth:`tag_leaks() <fiftyone.brain.internal.core.leaky_splits.LeakySplitsIndex.tag_leaks>`.
-:meth:`no_leaks_view() <fiftyone.brain.internal.core.leaky_splits.LeakySplitsIndex.no_leaks_view>`
-or tagging them for the future with
-:meth:`tag_leaks() <fiftyone.brain.internal.core.leaky_splits.LeakySplitsIndex.tag_leaks>`.
-Besides this, a view with all leaks is returned.
-Visualization of this view can give you an insight into the source of the leaks in your dataset.

-**What to expect**: Leakiness find leaks by embedding samples with a powerful model and finding very close samples in different splits in this space.
+**What to expect**: Leaky splits works by embedding samples with a powerful model and finding very close samples in different splits in this space.
 Large, powerful models that were *not* trained on a dataset can provide insight into visual and semantic similarity between images, without creating further leaks in the process.

-**Similarity**: At its core, the leaky-splits module is a wrapper for the brain's :class:`SimilarityIndex <fiftyone.brain.similarity.SimilarityIndex>`.
-Any similarity backend, (see :ref:`similarity backends <brain-similarity-backends>`) that implements the :class:`DuplicatesMixin <fiftyone.brain.similarity.DuplicatesMixin>` can be used to compute leaky splits.
+**Similarity index**: Under the hood, leaky splits leverages the brain's :class:`SimilarityIndex <fiftyone.brain.similarity.SimilarityIndex>` to detect leaks.
+Any :ref:`similarity backend <brain-similarity-backends>` that implements the
+:class:`DuplicatesMixin <fiftyone.brain.similarity.DuplicatesMixin>` can be
+used to compute leaky splits.
 You can either pass an existing similarity index by passing its brain key to the argument `similarity_brain_key`, or have the method create one on the fly for you.
-If there is a specific configuration for `Similarity` you would like to use, pass it in the argument `similarity_config_dict`.

-**Models and Embeddings**: If you opt for the method to create a `SimilarityIndex` for you, you can still bring you own model by passing it in the `model` argument.
-Alternatively, compute embeddings and pass the field that they reside on.
-We will handle the rest.
+**Embeddings**: You can customize the model used to compute embeddings via the `model` argument of
+:meth:`compute_leaky_splits() <fiftyone.brain.compute_leaky_splits>`.
+You can
+also precompute embeddings and tell leaky splits to use them by passing them via the `embeddings` argument.

-**Thresholds**: The leaky-splits module uses a threshold to decide what samples are 'too close' and mark them as potential leaks.
-This threshold can be changed either by passing a value to the `threshold` argument of the `compute_leaky_splits()` method, or by using the
+**Thresholds**: Leaky splits uses a threshold to decide what samples are too close and thus mark them as potential leaks.
+This threshold can be customized either by passing a value to the `threshold` argument of :meth:`compute_leaky_splits() <fiftyone.brain.compute_leaky_splits>` or after the fact via the
 :meth:`set_threshold() <fiftyone.brain.internal.core.leaky_splits.SimilarityIndex.set_threshold>`
 method.
-The best value for your use-case may vary depending on your dataset, as well as the embeddings used.
-A threshold that's too big will have a lot of false positives, a threshold that's too small will have a lot of false negatives.
+The best value for your use case may vary depending on your dataset, as well as the embeddings used.
+A threshold that's too big may have a lot of false positives, while a threshold that's too small may have a lot of false negatives.

 .. image:: /images/brain/brain-leaky-splits.png
    :alt: leaky-splits